-- (ii) in any case provide goods or services to the principal using CDR data disclosed to it by the principal; and - (b) the provider is required to comply with the following requirements in relation to any service data: - (i) the provider must take the steps in Schedule 2 to protect the service data as if it were an accredited data recipient; and - (ii) the provider must not use or disclose the service data other than in accordance with a contract with the principal; and - (iii) the provider must, when so directed by the principal, do any of the following: - (A) provide the principal with access to any service data that it holds; - (B) return to the principal CDR data that the principal disclosed to it; - (C) delete any service data that it holds in accordance with the CDR data deletion process; - (D) provide, to the principal, records of any deletion that are required to be made under the CDR data deletion process; - (E) direct any other person to which it has disclosed CDR data to take corresponding steps; and - (iv) where the provider is to collect CDR data under the contract as mentioned in subparagraph (a)(i) the provider must not further outsource that collection; and - (v) the provider must not disclose any service data to another person, otherwise than under a further CDR outsourcing arrangement; and - (vi) if the provider does disclose such CDR data in accordance with subparagraph (v), it must ensure that the other person complies with the requirements of the further CDR outsourcing arrangement. - Note: See rule 1.18 for the definition of "CDR data deletion process". - (3) For subparagraph (2)(a)(ii), the principal is taken to disclose CDR data to the provider if the principal gives the provider permission to access or use CDR data collected by the provider on behalf of the principal. - (4) For these rules, the service data in relation to a CDR outsourcing arrangement consists of any CDR data that: - (a) was collected from a CDR participant in accordance with the arrangement; or - (b) was disclosed to the provider in the CDR outsourcing arrangement for the purposes of the arrangement; or - (c) directly or indirectly derives from such CDR data.
+(1) For these rules, where two persons are the principal and the provider in a CDR outsourcing arrangement, the provider is an outsourced service provider of the principal.
+(2) For these rules, a CDR outsourcing arrangement is a written contract between a person (the principal) and another person (the provider) under which: (a) the provider will do one or both of the following: (i) collect CDR data from a CDR participant in accordance with these rules on behalf of the principal; (ii) provide goods or services to the principal using CDR data that it has collected on behalf of the principal or that has been disclosed to it by the principal; and (b) the provider is required to comply with the following requirements in relation to any service data: (i) the provider must take the steps in Schedule 2 to protect the service data as if it were an accredited data recipient; and (ii) the provider must not use or disclose the service data other than in accordance with a contract with the principal; and (iii) the provider must, when so directed by the principal, do any of the following: (A) provide the principal with access to any service data that it holds; (B) return to the principal CDR data that the principal disclosed to it; (C) delete any service data that it holds in accordance with the CDR data deletion process; (D) provide, to the principal, records of any deletion that are required to be made under the CDR data deletion process; (E) direct any other person to which it has disclosed CDR data to take corresponding steps; and (v) the provider must not disclose any service data to another person, otherwise than under a further CDR outsourcing arrangement; and (vi) if the provider does disclose such CDR data in accordance with subparagraph (v), it must ensure that the other person complies with the requirements of the further CDR outsourcing arrangement.
+Note 1: See rule 1.18 for the definition of "CDR data deletion process".